Service, hiking and adventure in welcoming, wonderful Costa Rica.

 We’ll continue our environmental stewardship and community engagement while we serve and hike in the Limón Province.
 We’ll hike to a local Indigenous community and immerse ourselves in their culture.
 We’ll also work at a local school and hike to our accommodations at a beautiful fully-equipped campsite at the edge of the Pacuare River.

 Our time in Costa Rica will wrap up with a community outreach project in San Jose.
 We will make our way back to city, where we’ll spend our last couple of days doing light construction and working with kids in an immigrant community.

-Your service and exploration will show you a country and its people in important ways.
+Your service, hiking and exploration will show you a country and its people in important ways.
 By exploring off the beaten path, by volunteering and by bonding with your group, you’ll give to Costa Rica, but you’ll take something important away, too.
 And that is something that will stay with you: a deeper understanding not only of Costa Rica, but of the world, too, of its needs, its beauty, its promise.

 The service work was rewarding, and I learned many valuable lessons from both the trip and my leaders.